DutraIRS/DutraIRS/README.md

 ### 🚀 Key Highlights
 * **Production Causal ML:** Designed a supply-chain early-warning system at **Otrafy**, utilizing Causal ML to detect supplier regulatory risks.
-* **Agentic Systems:** Engineered an autonomous framework using **CrewAI** that reduced legislative compliance verification time from hours to under 30 seconds.
+* **Agentic Systems:** Engineered an autonomous framework using **LangChain** that reduced legislative compliance verification time from hours to under 30 seconds.
 * **Global Forecasting:** Delivered the **#1 global forecast accuracy** (ranked by FiveThirtyEight) for the 2024 Brazil and USA electoral cycles at **AtlasIntel**.
 * **Biomedical Research:** Currently developing explainable GNN models for drug side-effect prediction (MSc Thesis).